lakal3/VGE/docs/vk.md

 Several struct implement Get method.
 Get method access resource by a key.
 If resource is already available, it is just returned.
 If resource is not available, it will be created using Constructor function.
-If constructed object is Disposable object implementing Get will own this new object and automatically dispose object when it is disposed.
+If constructed object is a Disposable, object implementing Get will own this new object and automatically dispose object when it is disposed.

 #### something.NewXX